Xujiayao/Discord-MC-Chat/README.md

 [![CurseForge Downloads](https://cf.way2muchnoise.eu/full_mcdiscordchat_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/mcdiscordchat)
 [![Versions Supported](https://cf.way2muchnoise.eu/versions/mcdiscordchat.svg)](https://www.curseforge.com/minecraft/mc-mods/mcdiscordchat)

-MCDC is a highly-modified Minecraft <> Discord chat bridge that complements and enhances BRForgers/DisFabric
+MCDC is the most practical and powerful Fabric Minecraft <> Discord chat bridge

 More information + Docs: [MCDiscordChat Docs | Xujiayao's Blog](https://blog.xujiayao.top/posts/4ba0a17a/)

 ## Introduction

-[MCDiscordChat](https://www.curseforge.com/minecraft/mc-mods/mcdiscordchat) (abbreviated as MCDC) is a Java and Fabric-based Minecraft <> Discord chat bridge.
-It is a functional supplement and enhancement of the [BRForgers/DisFabric](https://github.com/BRForgers/DisFabric) chat bridge.
+[MCDiscordChat](https://www.curseforge.com/minecraft/mc-mods/mcdiscordchat) (abbreviated as MCDC) is the most practical and powerful Fabric Minecraft <> Discord chat bridge.

 A big thanks to [BRForgers/DisFabric](https://github.com/BRForgers/DisFabric) for the original source code, which was licensed under the Mozilla Public License 2.0 (MPL-2.0).

+## Support

+If there is a bug or suggestion, or something you don't understand, you can [submit an issue](https://github.com/Xujiayao/MCDiscordChat/issues/new).

 ## Features